Differential Calculi on Quantum Principal Bundles over Projective Bases: Preliminary concepts

-Using the inverse antipode $\overline{S}$ there are analogous isomorphism of right $H$-covariant left $H$-modules and left $H$-covariant right $H$-modules, respectively.
-The fundamental theorem allows us to write any element $m$ of a bicovariant $H$-bimodule as a finite sum $m=a_im^i$, where $\{m^i\}_i\subseteq{}^{\mathrm{co}H}M$ is a basis of (left) coinvariant elements and $a_i$ are coefficients in $H$.
+Using the inverse $\overline{S}$ of the antipode $S$ there are analogous isomorphism of right $H$-covariant left $H$-modules and left $H$-covariant right $H$-modules, respectively.
+The fundamental theorem allows us to write any element $m$ of a bicovariant $H$-bimodule as $m=a_im^i$, where $\{m^i\}_i\in I\subseteq{}^{\mathrm{co}H}M$ is a basis of (left) coinvariant elements and $a_i$ are coefficients in $H$.
 This is particularly useful when one is dealing with $H$-linear maps of bicovariant bimodules.
 Then, it is sufficient to specify properties on coinvariant elements.